AshtonIzmev/covid-19-pandemic-simulation/README.md

 Using a quick and dirty kmeans, we only display the most "different" run distributions to illustrate the butterfly effect of a pandemic

 # Backlog
-- [ ]  Switch from dictionaries and list to numpy array (may be way more efficient, probably enabling some nice vectorization but huge refactors to come)
 - [ ]  parallelize the runs (using for example N_proc-1 processors multithreading)
-- [ ]  More tests, there are never enough tests
 - [ ]  Get rid of FN_K: get_infection_params and use a python class
 - [ ]  Build a model of virus propagation in school and university (for only children vs 18-25yo people)
 - [ ]  Build an animated dataviz based on 3blue1brown video